 Louisiana slang has also made its way into everyday English, as Louisiana is the birthplace of jazz and many other musical genres.

-So if you’re ever in Louisiana, make sure you brush up on your Louisiana slang words so that the locals know you’re one of them.
+So, if you’re ever in Louisiana, brush up on your Louisiana slang words so that the locals know you’re one of them.

 Louisiana slang words and phrases will make your Louisiana experience even more memorable.